jglennc/customer-segmentation-in-marketing-with-python/README.md

 # Customer Segmentation in Marketing with Python Project

 ### Case Description
-To what extent does our platform’s acquisition channel influence the learning outcomes of our students?
+To what extent does our platform’s **customer outreach methods** influence the learning outcomes of our students?

-Are there any geographical locations where most of our students discover the platform, specifically through social media platforms like YouTube or Facebook?
+Are there any **geographical locations** where most of our students discover the platform, specifically through social media platforms like YouTube or Facebook?

 In this project, I am working with customer data to perform market segmentation—crucial for businesses to understand customer behavior and improve marketing efficiency.
-The project will involve data preprocessing, exploratory data analysis (EDA), feature engineering, implementation of clustering algorithms, and interpretation of results.
-Two popular clustering techniques are used: k-means and hierarchical clustering.
+The project will involve **data preprocessing, exploratory data analysis (EDA), feature engineering, implementation of clustering algorithms, and interpretation of results**.
+Two popular clustering techniques are used: **k-means and hierarchical clustering**.

-In this project, I delved into the diversity of customer behavior and identify distinct segments that could be targeted with personalized marketing strategies.
+In this project, I delved into the diversity of customer behavior and identify distinct segments that could be targeted with **personalized marketing strategies**.

 ### Project requirements
 * Python version: Python v.3